-The final exam will cover the second half of the semester.
-It will be open notes, and include multiple choice, short, and long answer questions.
+The final exam will be cumulative, open notes, and include multiple choice, short, and long answer questions.
 The final exam will be taken at the time of the scheduled in-class final on Canvas.

 "Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practice.
 Other course structures will have equivalent workload expectations as described in the syllabus."